DidioDieudonne/DidioDieudonne/README.md

 ##  About Me

-I’m a Data Scientist, Geospatial Data Analyst (GIS), and Cartographer with a strong interest in transforming complex spatial and non-spatial datasets into actionable insights.
-Currently completing my Master’s in Intelligent Systems and Multimedia, I specialize in Python-based data analysis, machine learning, and geospatial technologies.
-I’m actively seeking opportunities to apply my expertise to real-world challenges—particularly in projects at the intersection of AI, data visualization, and spatial intelligence.
+Data Scientist, Geospatial Data Analyst (GIS), and Cartographer, I am completing a Master’s degree in Intelligent Systems and Multimedia and currently interning at the IRIT laboratory on the automation of Actor-Based Zoning (ZADA), at the intersection of AI, data visualization, and spatial intelligence.

 ---